ashleyvsch/ashleyvsch.github.io/_pages/about.md

 ## Recent News

+- September 6, 2023 - I successfully defended my dissertation proposal and have advanced to candidacy!
-- June 16, 2023 - My second first-author publication has been published in the _Journal of Xenobiotics!_ ([read paper](https://www.mdpi.com/2039-4713/13/2/21))
+- June 16, 2023 - My second first-author publication has been published in the _Journal of Xenobiotics._ ([read paper](https://www.mdpi.com/2039-4713/13/2/21))
 - March 22, 2023 - Presented my work at the 2023 Society of Toxicology Annual Meeting.

 Check out my twitter page for some recent tweets, thoughts, and events.